-Every month, roughly one million men worldwide perform a Google search how to coordinate various shoe colors with various trouser colors.
+Every month, roughly one million men worldwide perform a Google search how to coordinate various shoe colors with different trouser colors.
 To fill this need, we’ve generated the ultimate guide of 25 pages to help any man coordinate any shoe with any trouser.
-We’ll start with the classic shoe colors:

 Not all shoes are just black and brown, however.
 Men nowadays have plenty of colors to choose from, so we’ve included a number of contemporary shoes colors as well: